EducationShinyAppTeam/Style_Guide/README.md

 For example,

   Hatfield, N. J. (2017).
-First day activity (V 1).
+First day activity (v1).
 [Netlogo].
 Retrieved from https://neilhatfield.github.io/statApps/Day1Activity.html.

 #### In Code
 Use the following format in your code to cite where you got the code from.